tpronk/sandra/README.md

 folder | description
 ------ | -----------
-build/ | Scripts for build and loading SANDRA package src/ | SANDRA source code tests/ | A SANDRA Analysis Framework with demos (and tests)
+build/ | Scripts for build and loading SANDRA package framework_demos/ | A SANDRA Analysis Framework with demos (and tests) src/ | SANDRA source code tutorials/ | Tutorials for common SANDRA tasks